jakob-fritz/docu-cicd-teach4/docs/github.md

 Congratulations!
 Your GitHub account was created.
 Sign in with your email and password
 ![Create account](./img/gh_account_007.png)
+**Image is rather large.
+Can you reduce size of it?
+As the wider images are also not that high, it would match better and look nicer.**

 Here is how your entry page should look like
 ![Create account](./img/gh_account_008.png)